Subscribing Event Processor

 Persistent streams

-A Subscribing Processor can use a Persistent Stream as its message source.
+A Subscribing Processor can use a Persistent Stream as its event source.
 By using a persistent stream we allow a Subscribing Processor to process events in parallel and to replay events.

 When a processor uses a persistent stream, it receives events from Axon Server.
 After processing (a batch of) events, it sends an acknowledgment back to Axon Server.